 Figure 5.
 Reverse-inference is necessary to determine neural correlates of cognitive functions.
 A) Forward inference of pain (red), cognitive control (blue) and emotion (yellow), showing overlap in in white.
 B) Forward inference of social cognition (blue), vision (red) and memory retrieval (red) also showing overlap in white.
 C) Reverse inference map of pain (red), cognitive control (blue) and emotion (yellow) shows distinct neural correlates of these domains, with no overlap between these three cognitive states in dACC.

-To characterize the functional specialization of medial frontal cortex, we used method to identify which cognitive functions best predicted the activation of each individual cluster.
+To characterize the functional specialization of medial frontal cortex, we used a method to identify which cognitive functions best predicted the activation of each individual cluster.
 For each cluster individually, we selected two sets of fMRI studies: those that showed activation within the cluster (average N = ) and those that did not (average N = ).
-Then, for each set of studies we calculated their average loading 34 cognitive functions in our ontology and subtracted the weights of the studies that not activate the region from those that did.
+Then, for each set of studies we calculated their average loading on the 34 cognitive functions in our ontology, derived from (****give your reader a bit of a hint here so they can at least follow a bit without jumping to the methods) and subtracted the weights of the studies that did not activate the region from those that did.
 Thus, we were able to determine the extent to which each cognitive function differentiates studies that activated a region from those that did not.

 At a broad scale, each of the three functional zones in medial frontal cortex show distinct patterns of functional specialization (Figure 6A).
 SMA was strongly and primarily involved with motor function, although this region was also involved to some extent with pain and cognitive control processes (in particular switching). pre-SMA/dACC showed a distinct shift away from motor function and towards cognitive and affective processes.
 This zone was primarily involved with various facets of cognitive control (e.g. conflict, working memory, switching, inhibition), but also showed specialization to more affective processes such as pain, emotion and decision-making.
 Consistent with mPFC’s distinct coactivation with the rest of the brain, this zone showed a distinct pattern, being primarily involved with social cognition, emotion, reward and decision-making.